TheSonOfThomp/SMRTWATR/README.md

-SYDE 361 - Interactive Fountain Project
+#SYDE 361 - Interactive Fountain Project

-This repository includes the source code for the web applicaition, and the embedded software for our interactive fountain prototype.
+This repository includes the source code for the web application (client & server), and the embedded software for our interactive fountain prototype.

 Group Members:
 Josh Bradshaw